 “I don’t believe a word they say,” said Howard Brown, chairman of David S. Brown Enterprises.
 He expects the company will have to release its traffic study at some point, and have it critiqued.

-Brown, the developer the nearby Metro Center at Owings Mills project, and others contend that Foundry Row will increase local traffic, hurt the market by creating an oversupply of retail and will prevent successful redevelopment at the Owings Mills Mall.
-His company held a groundbreaking ceremony for three new buildings Tuesday morning.
+Brown, the developer the nearby project, and others contend that Foundry Row will increase local traffic, hurt the market by creating an oversupply of retail and will prevent successful redevelopment at the Owings Mills Mall.
+His company held a for three new buildings Tuesday morning.

 Greenberg Gibbons declined to release a copy of the full study to Patch and said it will be made public during the development process.